bryanbraun/bryanbraun.github.io/_posts/2013-08-04-the-interface-is-the-software.md

 ---

 <p class="p1">
-  I wrote yesterday about <a href="http://bryanbraun.com/2013/08/03/technical-myopia" title="Technical Myopia">technical myopia</a>, and I wanted to point out how the <a href="http://37signals.com/" target="_blank" title="37 Signals">37 signals</a> team gets their priorities right.
+  I wrote yesterday about <a href="http://bryanbraun.com/2013/08/03/technical-myopia" title="Technical Myopia">technical myopia</a>, and I wanted to point out how the <a href="http://37signals.com/" target="_blank" rel="noopener noreferrer" title="37 Signals">37 signals</a> team gets their priorities right.
 Here's a quote from their book "Getting Real":
 </p>

 > <p class="p1">